gcalmettes/reveal.js-webpack-kit/README.md

 ** This is a work in progress - Lot of documentation missing and bugs to be fixed **

+** I am currently rewriting this to use Webpack 4 and simplify using it **

 Reveal.js Webpack build setup template
 ==================